johannesstroebele91/graphql-library/2_how-tos/setup-project/setup-backend.md

 3. Establish connection as shown in **app.js file**
 4. Create a mongoose model and schema for the data types inside mongoDB

+# 12. Setup apollo server for subscription

+Explicitly create a http server instance

+- instead by letting it be created implicitly by express app
+- which enables to tell the apollo server
+- to install subscription handler on the http server

-# 12. Listen for connections
+# 13. Listen for connections

 Enables to start the server and